EFL - ESL activities and games for teaching the passive voice

 2. Thousands of cars were stolen by monkeys.

 3. The Pokémon was killed by Antonio Banderas.

 4. McDonald's has been robbed by Manchester United.

 5. The horses will be ridden by angry penguins.

 To make it easier for the students to organise their explanations, divide the sentence on the board into three parts.
 The subject, verb and object.

 More B1 ESL lesson plans

 If you've found these ideas useful, be sure to check out our complete list of ESL lesson plans for intermediate level students.
 For other levels, see the entire collection of ESL lesson plans.
-Also, Android users can access all of our materials through the TEFL Handbook app.
+Also, iOS and Android users can access all of our materials through the TEFL Handbook app.
 An ESL lesson planner for English teachers.